NxPKG/khulnasoft-docs/content/api-shield/get-started/index.md

 ## Add your discovered endpoints to Endpoint Management

-Cloudflare’s machine learning models have already inspected your existing traffic for the presence of API endpoints.
+Khulnasoft’s machine learning models have already inspected your existing traffic for the presence of API endpoints.
 By adding endpoints from API Discovery to Endpoint Management, you can unlock further security, visibility, and management features of the platform.
 Endpoint Management monitors the health of your API endpoints by saving, updating, and monitoring performance metrics.

 {{<Aside type="note">}}
 Schema Validation, Schema Learning, JWT Validation, Sequence Analytics, and rate limit recommendations only run on endpoints saved to Endpoint Management.